-Stephen L. Abney was appointed to the Board July 2018 and currently serves as President.
+Stephen L. Abney was appointed to the Board July 2018 and currently serves as board vice president.
 A well-known local businessman, Abney is the Chairman, President and CEO of Central Bank of Warrensburg (1984-present), and President and Board member of Warrensburg Bancshares, Inc. (1987-present).
 He previously served as President, CEO and Board member for Bosworth State Bank.
 Abney studied at UCM and graduated from the Mid-South School of Banking and the Trust School of Banking.

 Active in the Warrensburg and UCM community, Abney is a member and former Board member of both the Missouri Bankers Association and the Warrensburg Chamber of Commerce; member and former Finance Committee Chair for First United Methodist Church; member and a Paul Harris Fellow of Warrensburg Rotary Club; a Board member emeritus of the Warrensburg R-VI Educational Foundation; a member of Central Technology Services, Inc.’s Board since 2008; and a past member of UCM’s Athletic Committee.
 Abney’s term expires Jan.
 1, 2024.

 John A. Collier was named to the Board of Governors in January 2013.
 He has worked for State Farm Insurance since 1987, holding positions that include claim supervisor, claim superintendent, and his current position of claim manager since 1997.
 In this capacity, he has oversight of complex claims and litigation matters involving the company and its policyholders.